-Option Description Benefits and Nymi Recommended Use Case Tap and Authenticate When a user performs an NFC tap or a BLE tap, the Nymi SDK initiates the authentication of the Nymi Band by Tap and Authenticate offers the best security, with a slight increase in response time. using a cryptographic protocol over a Bluetooth connection.
+Option Description Benefits and Nymi Recommended Use Case Tap and AuthenticateWhen a user performs an NFC tap or a BLE tap, the Nymi SDK initiates the authentication of the Nymi Band by When a user performs an NFC tap or a BLE tap, the Nymi SDK initiates the authentication of the Nymi Band by Tap and Authenticate offers the best security, with a slight increase in response time.
 Nymi recommends that you use this design when Nymi Band users access your application from a Windows user terminal.
 Authenticated Tap When a user performs a BLE tap, NES authenticates the Nymi Band by verifying cryptographic information that the Nymi Band transmits through the BLE tap.
 NES does not need to establish a Bluetooth connection to perform the cryptographic operation with the Nymi Band.
 Authenticated Tap offers very good security and offers a very fast response time.
 Nymi recommends this option when the user terminal establishes Bluetooth connections slowly, for example, when the Nymi Band user taps on the Bluetooth reader of an iOS device.